musically-ut/anki-slides-import/README.md

 The deck should be ready to use.

-### Anki Card Modifiers
+### Slide Modifiers

-The [`test/example_notes_q_and_a.txt`](https://github.com/barryridge/anki-slides-import/blob/master/test/example_notes_q_and_a.txt) file provides examples of how to use Anki card modifiers to alter the behaviour of Anki card generation and slide insertion.
-The available slide modifiers come in two varieties that allow for either positional control or slide cropping respectively, and are listed as follows:
+The [`test/example_notes_q_and_a.txt`](https://github.com/barryridge/anki-slides-import/blob/master/test/example_notes_q_and_a.txt) file provides examples of how to use slide modifiers to alter the behaviour of Anki card generation and slide insertion.
+The available slide modifiers come in two varieties that allow for various forms of either slide insertion or slide cropping respectively, and are listed as follows:

-#### Positional Control
+#### Slide Insertion

-  * `Q: ` - Include the succeeding text as a standalone question without a slide (default behaviour without card modifiers).
+  * `Q: ` - Include the succeeding text as a standalone question without a slide (default behaviour without slide modifiers).
   * `Q_S: ` - Include the succeeding text as a question followed by the current slide.
   * `S_Q: ` - Include the current slide followed by the succeeding text as a question.
   * `A: ` - Include the succeeding text as a standalone answer without a slide.